 Sprucing: the action or process of making something spruce, neat, or attractive.

 Rage Quit: to abandon in a fit of frustration, especially after near success or abrupt failure following a significant investment of time and effort.

-The next time you want to spruce up your on-hold message, try to convey the on-brand image to your callers by MacGyvering a phone message that will create a buzz over your products, or inform your clients about the new bundle of services you have, or entice your customers to heart-stopper events that your company is involved with.
-Remember to tell your callers about your website, so the next time they are having screen time, they will give you a page view.
-Allure your clients to unplug and do a little off-line shopping at your company.
-So, keep in mind what new words or terms are popping up in your industry and feel free to add them to your on-hold message.
+The next time you want to spruce up your on-hold message, try to convey the on-brand image to your callers.
+MacGyvering a phone message from the mundane will create a buzz over your products.
+A revised message can inform your clients about the new bundle of services you have to offer.
+Or, it might lure your customers to heart-stopper events that your company is involved with.
+Your hold message can tell your callers about your website, so that the next time they are having screen time, they will give you a page view.
+On the other hand, why not entice your clients to unplug and do a little off-line shopping at your company.
+New words help you engage with your callers, so, keep your ears open for new terms popping up in your industry and let our writers add them to your on-hold message.

-If you don’t have a phone message from On-Hold Marketing, there is a good chance your callers are rage quitting the call due to silence or bad canned-music.
-Contact us now at www.onhold.on.ca/contact to help you get started with a new way of marketing to your customers.
+Don’t have a phone message from On-Hold Marketing?
+There is a good chance your callers are rage quitting the call due to silence or that annoying canned-music.
+Contact us now at www.onhold.on.ca/contact.
+We’ll help you get started with a new way of marketing to your customers.

 ”Viewed freely, the English language is the accretion and growth of every dialect, race, and range of time, and is both the free and compacted composition of all.” – Walt Whitman